IDIAMath/idiamath.github.io/docs/question-partial-derivative.md

 | * First impression of the question* |

 ### Question description
-Find a point on the functions where all first order partial derivative `(Fx,Fy,Fxy)` values on the corresponding point provide unique signs from each other `(+, -, 0/neutral)`.
+Find one (x,y) **coordinates** on the functions where all first order partial derivative `(Fx,Fy,Fxy)` values on the corresponding coordinates provide values with unique signs from each other `(+, -, 0/neutral)`.
+In different words: the signs infront of the real numbers derived from inputing the coordinates into the partial derivatives of a given function should be different from each other.
+We have three unique signs in math: 0, +, and - (plus, minus and 0/neutral).

 - [XML Code](XML/Question 1 part 1 unknown F - 202207.xml)